 Boulder Elementary School reorganized its library using the Metis Innovations as a guideline beginning the summer of 2015.
 The design of Metis Innovations encourages productive, independent browsing by children and allows for successful catalog searching by elementary students.
 The goal was a more user-friendly library for younger students and to increase the circulation of all books and materials.

-Boulder Elementary School is also in the process of working with the Boulder Town Library to organize the children’s section using the same created catalog system.
+Koha, an online catalog, was created during the library’s reorganization, allowing the Boulder Community to quickly know what resources are available in our library and track checked-out materials.
+Boulder Elementary School hopes to work with the Boulder Town Library to organize the children’s section using the same created catalog system.

-This project came to fruition after Elizabeth Julian read the article, “Are Dewy’s Days Numbered?: Libraries Nationwide Are Ditching the Old Classification System” in the School Library Journal.
-She then contacted the librarians at the Ethical Cultural Fieldston School, a private preschool through fifth grade school in New York City who created Metis Innovations.
-The project is being implemented using funding from School Land Trust and many dedicated Boulder community volunteers.
+This project came to fruition after Elizabeth Julian read the article, “Are Dewy’s Days Numbered?: Libraries Nationwide Are Ditching the Old Classification System,“ in the School Library Journal.
+She then contacted the librarians at the Ethical Cultural Fieldston School, a private preschool through fifth-grade school in New York City, who created Metis Innovations.
+The project was possible due to partial funding from the School Land Trust and many dedicated Boulder community volunteers.